+35725368683

 Membership of the CBA – qualifying as a lawyer in Cyprus

 To be able to join the Cyprus Bar Association, you need to hold a university degree in Law.
-Then you can initially register as a Trainee Lawyer.
+You can then initially register as a Trainee Lawyer.
 You can join as a trainee at any established law firm in Cyprus or the Attorney General’s office.
 The training period is 12 months.

 On completion, the trainee will need to pass the Legal Council exams.

-This exam covers a wide range of areas of law.
-The purpose is to strengthen the knowledge of the CBA members of the Cyprus Laws and legal procedures.
+This exam covers a broad range of legal areas.
+The purpose is to enhance the knowledge of CBA members regarding the Cyprus Laws and legal procedures.
 To become a lawyer in Cyprus, the trainee needs to pass the following modules:

 1. Constitutional Law